Skip to main content

 Configuring alerts

-Alerts are how Saturday tells you an athlete needs attention without you having to check the roster constantly.
-From your alert settings, you decide what to be alerted about, how loud, and where it lands.
-The goal: real-time for what’s urgent, a calm digest for the rest.
+Alerts tell you an athlete needs attention without you having to check the roster.
+From your alert settings you decide what to be alerted about, how loud, and where it lands.

 Start with a preset

-The fastest setup is a preset applied across your whole roster, which you then tweak.
-Pick one in your alert settings:
+The fastest setup is a preset applied across your whole roster, which you then refine.

 Then refine by scope